André Rivet: Life

 Rivet was born at Saint-Maixent, 43 km (27 mi) southwest of Poitiers, France.
-After completing his education at Berne, he studied theology privately at Berne and La Rochelle, and from 1595 to 1620 was at Thouars, first as chaplain of the duke of La Trémouille and later as pastor.
+After completing his education at Bern, he studied theology privately at Bern and La Rochelle, and from 1595 to 1620 was at Thouars, first as chaplain of the duke of La Trémouille and later as pastor.
 In 1617 he was elected president of the Synod at Vitré; and in 1620 he was called to Leiden as professor of theology.

 In 1632 Stadholder Frederick Henry appointed Rivet tutor of his son, later William II, while the university made him honorary professor.
 In 1641 he attended the prince on his visit to England.
 In 1645 he exchanged letters with the Irish writer Dorothy Durie concerning the roles for women in the church.

 In 1646 was appointed as the first Rector of the new Orange College of Breda, where he passed the remainder of his life and died.
 Archibald Alexander devotes a chapter of his Thoughts on Religious Experience to Rivet's "death-bed exercises".